(Selection of verses from the Gita re-arranged for the sadhak)

 I hope this effort/experiment will not be considered a ‘sacrilege’ but something useful!
 I prepared it primarily for my own use and am sharing with others who see some use in it.

-If you wish to receive any feedback please send an email to firstname.lastname@example.org.
+If you wish to provide any feedback please send an email to firstname.lastname@example.org.

 Download PDF here: (1.86 MB; 110 Pages)